IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 • Download the [cloudtrail_codec_plugin.zip](DynamodbOverCloudtrailPackage/DynamoDB/cloudtrail_codec_plugin.zip) plug-in, if the logs are to be pulled directly from CloudTrail.
 (Do not unzip the offline-package file throughout the procedure).
 This step is not necessary for Guardium Data Protection v12.0 and later.

 • Download the [logstash-filter-dynamodb_guardium_plugin_filter.zip plug-in.](https://github.com/IBM/universal-connectors/releases/download/v1.5.1/logstash-filter-dynamodb_guardium_plugin_filter.zip) (Do not unzip the offline-package file throughout the procedure).
-This step is not necessary for Guardium Data Protection v12.0 and later.

 ### Procedure
 1. On the collector, go to **Setup** > **Tools and Views** > **Configure Universal Connector**.